Buckle up, forex peeps! It’s that time of the year again!

 While definitely a long shot, a collaborative effort by the G20 could make headways to a more stable global economy.

 For one, they could start by reinforcing demand in countries with huge trade surpluses while stimulating exports in countries with trade deficits.

 Speaking of the global economy, market participants will also be scrambling to get first dibs on what finance ministers have up their sleeves to help its fragile recovery.

-Earlier today, U.S. Treasury Secretary Timothy Geithner said that the dollar doesn’t need to weaken further against its counterparts to for the U.S. economy to bring sexy back.
+Earlier today, U.S. Treasury Secretary Timothy Geithner said that the dollar doesn’t need to weaken further against its counterparts for the U.S. economy to bring sexy back.

-You may want to keep tabs on the IMF’s proposal to give it more say in overseeing the decisions of the U.S., the U.K., euro zone, Japan, and China.
+You may want to keep tabs on the IMF’s proposal to give it more say in overseeing the decisions of the U.S., the U.K., eurozone, Japan, and China.

-If they are still unable to resolve the issues plaguing the international economic arena, then we might have to wait until the first heads of state G20 meeting in Washington on November to resolve the current “currency situation”.
+If they are still unable to resolve the issues plaguing the international economic arena, then we might have to wait until the first heads of the state G20 meeting in Washington in November to resolve the current “currency situation”.